marcoslucianops/DeepStream-Yolo/readme.md

 ##

+This code is open-source.
+You can use as you want. :)

-For commercial DeepStream SDK projects, contact me at email address available in GitHub.
+If you want me to create commercial DeepStream SDK projects for you, contact me at email address available in GitHub.

 My projects: https://www.youtube.com/MarcosLucianoTV